Urunga Tairāwhiti

 The project started as an upgrade of the existing Cook Landing site and connecting paths as part of the Navigate Tairāwhiti programme.

+The project had been delayed by interruptions that included Covid-19 and cyclones in 2023.
 Design, consenting and community engagement were completed for the bridge in 2019.
-A preferred contractor was nominated early in 2020.

 Completed projects